yingshaoxo/auto_everything/README.md

 > Just do a search of "How to build a computer by using basic electronic units?
 Do not use any other chip or micro_controller."
 You will simply found there has no answers.
 Do you live in a free world?

+> And also, the 'type system' is a lie, they use the type information to convert python into other typed_programming language.
+If you really wanted to do it, you have to create a new file for each sub_file, similar to 'terminal_typed.py' or 'disk_typed.py'.

 #### Installation (For Python == 3.10)

 ```bash